Powerlearnproject/se-assignment-day-2-git-and-github-PhilipNduati254/README.md

 Guidance: It guides users on how to get started with the project, including installation and usage instructions.
 Documentation:
 Detailed Information: It includes detailed documentation about the project, such as features, requirements, and dependencies.
-Instructions: Provides clear instructions on how to install, configure, and use the project2.
+Instructions: Provides clear instructions on how to install, configure, and use the project.
 Collaboration:
 Contribution Guidelines: It outlines how others can contribute to the project, including coding standards, pull request processes, and issue reporting.
 Community Building: Helps build a community around the project by providing contact information and links to related resources.